telus/create-library/README.md

 - keywords
 - maintainers (Github team slug)

+Once you have scaffolded you library files and pushed them to a repository, you can set up your new repository with CircleCI so that it runs the configured pipeline for every push.

+To do that, go to [Circle CI][circle-ci-telus] and login with your Github account.
+Once logged in, you should be able to access the `Add projects` page, where you can search for your repository and click on `Set Up project`.
+In the next step, CircleCI will try to determine what OS and language your app needs (Linux/Node should be correct for most of our apps) and suggest you how to write your configuration file.
+Remember we already have [that](./template/circle.yml) among our scaffolded files, so just click on `Start building`.

+Once you have clicked on `Start building`, CircleCI will try to identify your config file and run the pipeline accordingly in your `master` branch.
+If no config file is found in the `master` branch, you'll see an error.
+However, once you make a new push to any branch and a valid config file is detected, you will see the pipeline run.

 ### What's this `npm init` magic?

 The `npm init` command was solely used to create a new `package.json` file.
 As of npm v6.1.0, `npm init` can be used as an initializer by passing the name of the package you want initialized after `npm init`; npm will prepend `create-` to the name of the initializer you provide and use `npx` to temporarily install and execute that project.
 You can read more about this [here][npm-init].